sdruskat/hermes-harvest-plugin-template/README.md

   pip install .
 ```

-Clone this project, go to the project directory and make a python package out of it
+Clone this project, go to the project directory and install this project:

 ```bash
   git clone link_to_your_repository